 Where will it be recorded?

-Homework set will be recorded on Assignments on Microsoft Teams.
+Homework set will be recorded in the Assignments tab on Synergy and may signpost pupils to access it via Microsoft Teams.
 Students have the option, should they wish, to record it in their planner.
 A deadline will also be set.
 Students with a particular learning need will be given support by the teacher to ensure homework is recorded accurately and the task is understood.

 Expectations and Support